fredrikekre/Literate.jl/docs/src/fileformat.md

 - `#jl `: line exclusive to script output,
 - `#src `: line exclusive to the source code and thus filtered out unconditionally.

-Lines *starting* with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).
+Lines *starting* or *ending* with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).

 !!! tip